wywy136/Notes/Tools/Shell Scripting.md

 Using an undeclared variable meanas an empty value is used

-When storing a multi-word string, must use quotes
+When storing a multi-word string, must use quotes。

+- Only double quotes will replace the `$` to its value.
+Not working for single quote.

 ### Capture command output